 A: The National Institute on Drugs refers to medical marijuana as using the whole, unprocessed marijuana plant or its essential extracts to treat symptoms of illness and other conditions.
 The U.S. Food and Drug Administration (FDA) has not approved marijuana plants for medical purposes.
 Instead, two drugs that contain cannabinoids (dronabinol and nabilone) are FDA approved to treat nausea.

 For more information on substance use disorders, contact your local Substance Abuse Counseling Center (SACC).
 Your local SACC offers a wide array of prevention, intervention, and counseling services to promote the readiness of Marines and their families.
+Drug use treatment is provided by Navy Medicine.

 For many, Thanksgiving brings varying levels of stress, family tension, and holiday anxiety.
 This is especially true for families where one or more family members struggle with addiction or alcohol misuse.
 Manage these emotions and situations during the holidays with these helpful tips.